Azure/ADX-in-a-Day-Lab1/README.md

 | summarize count() // or: count
   ```

-Find out how many records have enqueuedTime bigger than the last 180 minutes.
+Find out how many records have enqueuedTime bigger than the last 180 days.

   ```
 LogisticsTelemetryHistorical